Ohio Scientific: Growth (1976–1980)

 With the release of their microcomputer systems and hardware in the mid-1970s, Charity Cheiky became the first woman at the helm of a personal computer manufacturer.
 In June 1976, Ohio Scientific had logged their first $1 million in revenue.
 In late January 1978, the company moved from Hiram to Aurora, Ohio, occupying a 72,000-square-foot factory formerly occupied by Custom Beverage.
 By that point, the company had employed 35.
 Within six months, the number of employees had reached 100.
 Cash flow increased in tandem: between 1977 and 1978, the company grossed $10 million, and between 1978 and 1980, it logged sales of $20 million.
-In 1980, Ohio Scientific generated $18 million in revenues— $14.8 million between January and October 1980 and $3.2 million to the end of the year.
+In 1980, Ohio Scientific generated $18 million in revenues — $14.8 million between January and October 1980 and $3.2 million to the end of the year.

 The Cheikys meanwhile felt that Ohio Scientific was growing too fast for them to adequately manage.
 Stan Veit, a business partner of Ohio Scientific as well as the founder of the first computer store in New York City, called the company poorly organized and hard to contact.
 In his words, the company was "undercapitalized and very slow to deliver ordered equipment.
 This lost them a lot of the business they could have obtained because of their technical ability".
 In order to appease chagrined dealers who complained of long development times for the company's software, Ohio Scientific initiated a cooperative centralized software dealership program to spur the development of business applications for their computers in late 1978.
 In 1980, the company opened up two facilities in Cleveland: the first, a manufacturing plant early in the year; and the second, a 15,000-square-foot salesman training center opened in fall 1980.
-Ohio Scientific additionally opened a printed circuit board manufacturing plant in Puerto Rico around the time of their expansion into Cleveland, incorporating Ohio Scientific of Puerto Rico, Inc., in the processs.
+Ohio Scientific additionally opened a printed circuit board manufacturing plant in Puerto Rico around the time of their expansion into Cleveland, incorporating Ohio Scientific of Puerto Rico, Inc., in the process.
 In November 1980, the company acquired the hard drive manufacturing division of Okidata in Goleta, California, which manufactured the company's C-D74 drives that were used with their Challenger series of microcomputers.
 After acquiring the division, Ohio Scientific folded it into their wholly owned Ohio Scientific Memory Products division.
 By 1980, Ohio Scientific had 300 employees overall.

-Despite the software dealership initiative and the growing backbone of their manufacturing prowess, Ohio Scientific was never fully able to shake off their problems with software delivery.
-Still wanting an out, the Cheikys contacted a business friend, who got them in contact with M/A-COM, a telecommunications conglomerate based in Burlington, Massachusetts.